AccelByte/extend-service-extension-go/docs/8-integrating-with-cloudsave.md

 ```

 ## 8.3.
-Using CloudSave in GuildService
+Using CloudSave in Guild Service

-Let's go over an example of how we use CloudSave within our GuildService.
+Let's go over an example of how we use CloudSave within our Guild Service.

 When updating the guild progress, after performing any necessary validations and computations,
 you would save the updated progress to CloudSave like so: